Category filter

 Activity Feed

-Detailed information about each deployment can be viewed in the Activity Feed, including the deployment name, version, activity type, and the time when the activity occurred.
+Detailed information about each automation can be viewed in the Activity Feed, including the automation name, version, activity type, and the time when the activity occurred.

-To view specific deployment details, select the desired deployment and navigate to the Reports section.
-Here, you can see device-specific details related to the deployment, such as the device name, platform, action, version, initiation time, completion time, and the deployment status.
+To view specific automation details, select the desired automation and navigate to the Reports section.
+Here, you can see device-specific details related to the automation, such as the device name, platform, action, version, initiation time, completion time, and the automation status.
 You can also export and download the report in either PDF or CSV format from this section.

 Enroll visionOS devices using open enrollment method

-By following the outlined steps, you can streamline the deployment process to meet your organization’s needs, allowing you to create a deployment that instantly deploys a file, certificate, custom script, or an update to a group of devices or group of users.
+By following the outlined steps, you can streamline the automation process to meet your organization’s needs, allowing you to create an automation that instantly automates the deployment of a file, certificate, custom script, or an update to a group of devices or group of users.